jjshoots/Wingman/README.md

 - `version_number`: Wingman versions models different models using this number, if this is left as null, Wingman automatically chooses a number.
 - `mark_number`: Wingman versions different model checkpoints using this number.
 - `increment`: Whether to increment mark number, if this is set to false, Wingman won't save multiple variations of the same model.
-- `epoch_interval` and `batch_interval`: Training for deep learning models is generally done using epochs and batches.
-You can ask wingman to record training every n batches or every n epochs.
-Note that only one of these can be set, and the other must be -1.
+- `logging_interval`: During checkpointing, you can pass the training step to wingman, and after `logging_interval` steps has passed, Wingman will record the training.
+If Wingman has found a new lowest point, the model weights will be saved to a new file.
-- `max_skips`: How many epochs/batches (specified using the previous arguments) before Wingman will save an intermediary checkpoint of the model.
+- `max_skips`: How many logging steps skipped without finding a new lowest point (specified using the previous arguments) before Wingman will save an intermediary checkpoint of the model.
 - `greater_than`: You can tell Wingman to only checkpoint model when the previous checkpointed loss is more than the current loss by this value.
 - `wandb`: Whether to log things to WandB.
 - `wandb_name`: The name of the run to be displayed in WandB.
 If left blank, Wingman automatically assigns one depending on the model version number.
 If left blank, one is automatically assigned.